JuliaAI/Imbalance.jl/paper.md

 - An illustrative visual example that presents a plot or animation should preferably accompany each method
 - A practical example that uses the method with real data should preferably accompany each method
 - Users should preferably be able to easily run the illustrative or practical examples (e.g., via Google Colab)
-- If an implemented method lacks an online explanation, an article that explains the method after its implemented should be preferably written
+- If an implemented method lacks an online explanation, an article that explains the method after it is implemented should be preferably written

 The `Imbalance.jl` documentation indeed satisfies this set of design principles.
-Methods are associated with examples that can be copy-pasted, examples that demonstrate the operation of the technique visually and possibly, examples that use it with a real world dataset to improve the performance of a classification model.
+Methods are associated with examples that can be copy-pasted, examples that demonstrate the operation of the technique visually, and possibly, examples that use it with a real-world dataset to improve the performance of a classification model.

 ## Author Contributions